golang-leipzig/golang-leipzig.github.io/content/_index.md

 We're hosting a [Go](https://go.dev/) [Meetup in Leipzig](https://www.meetup.com/Leipzig-Golang/) and have organized over 20 events so far (9 in [2021](https://golangleipzig.space/posts/2021/)).
-Please visit the [Meetup Page](https://www.meetup.com/Leipzig-Golang/) for upcoming events.
+Please visit [our blog](https://golangleipzig.space/posts/) or the [Meetup Page](https://www.meetup.com/Leipzig-Golang/) for upcoming events.

 ----